DHBW-Inf/Toolbox/README.md

 ## How to contribute

-Open a new Issue with a feature you want to implement.
+Open a new issue with a feature you want to implement.
 Fork the project, make your changes and open a pull request linking to your issue.
 Make sure your feature does not need any external dependencies and is covered by unit tests.